Permit Services

 Projects Requiring Building Permits

-Building permits are necessary to safeguard health, property, safety, and welfare of citizens.
-Homeowners, contractors, or developers who build or undertake some structural improvements, repairs, or demolition must obtain a building permit.
-Permits are required for all construction work, ranging from a swimming pool or room addition by a homeowner to a major development site undertaking.
-Work completed without a permit will be fined an amount equal to double the permit fee.
+Building permits are necessary to safeguard the health, property, safety and welfare of citizens.
+Homeowners, contractors or developers who build or conduct structural improvements, repairs, or demolition must obtain a building permit.
+All construction work, ranging from residential improvements to large development projects, requires a permit.

 Examples of Project Requiring Building Permits